GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 # Deploy RAG Application Components

-This section outlines the steps to deploy the Retrieval Augmented Generation (RAG) pipeline to the playground cluster.The components should be deployed in the following order:
+This section outlines the steps to deploy the Retrieval Augmented Generation (RAG) pipeline to the playground cluster.
+The components should be deployed in the following order:

 ## Deploy the Multimodal Model on the playground cluster